 MINDFULNESS is the practice of bringing full awareness to the present moment.

-What this means specifically is learning how to bring your focus to what is going on in this moment… not twenty years ago; not last year; not last week; not yesterday; and not even ten minutes ago… this moment.
 By letting go of the past, and not getting caught up in the future, we free ourselves up to be more fully present in this moment.

 An example of mindfulness is at this moment, you are reading this informational sheet.
 You are trying to pay full attention to this material, noticing when your mind is wandering to other thoughts, and then gently bringing your attention back to the reading of this sheet.
 Distracting thoughts naturally come into our mind, yet we don’t have to chase after them.
 We can notice the thought and then bring ourselves back to this moment, the reading of this material.